The Part D SEP Triggers That Can Help You Post-AEP

 Receiving Extra Help

 In the case that your client has automatic enrollment, he has an SEP to enroll in, drop, or switch Medicare Advantage (MA) or Part D plans that starts the month he’s able to join Medicaid or an MSP.
-This SEP allows him to switch his health or drug plans once a quarter.
+This SEP allows him to switch his health or drug plans once a month.

 If your client loses his Extra Help eligibility, he has a one-time SEP to drop or switch his MA or Part D plan.